100Starlings/rubyblok/README.md

 4. Name your story "Home", so it connects to our previous code.
 The content type is "Page".
 5. Open your new story to start editing.
 6. On the right side, you can add new blocks to your page.
 Create a new block by clicking the "+ Add Block" button.
-7. This will open the Insert block section, then create the new "Hero Section" block by typing its name in the search input.
+7. This will open the Insert block section, then create the new "hero_section" block by typing its name in the search input.
-8. Click the "Create new Hero Section" CTA
+8. Click the "Create new hero_section" CTA
-9. Add the "Headline" and "Subheadline" text fields to the new Hero Section and save.
+9. Add the "headline" and "subheadline" text fields to the new Hero Section and save.
 10. In your new Hero Section block, add any text you want to it.
 11. Click the Publish button in the right top corner.